-1. Refer to Figure 82 for a 1" thick end panel.
+1. Refer to Figure 112 for a 1" thick end panel.
 Attach two (2) Tinnerman nuts to the top edge of the end panel and two (2) to the bottom end of the unit.
 Align the end panel with the front and top edges of the unit.
 Insert through upper mounting holes inside unit end compartment and thread into Tinnerman clips on the end panel.
 Attach the end panel to the unit using four (4) 5/32" hex socket head fasteners provided.

-Figure 82: 1" End Panel with Provided Hardware
+Figure 112: 1" End Panel

-- 2. Refer to Figure 83 for 6" thick end panel. - a.
+- 2. Refer to Figure 113 for 6" thick end panel. - a.
 Position bracket (YC1934) on wall so angle is 5" from end of unit and near bottom. - b.
 Mark and drill required hole for device to fasten bracket to wall (not included). - c.
 Attach the bracket to wall. - d.
 Attach two (2) Tinnerman nuts to the top edge of the end panel and one (1) to the bottom front of the end frame. - e.
 Align the end panel with the front and top edges of the unit.
 Attach end panel to the unit using three (3) 5/32" hex socket head fasteners provided.
-Bracket (YC1934) is intended to prevent movement of the panel toward the unit when pressure is applied to the end panel.
+Bracket should prevent movement of panel toward the unit when pressure is applied to the end panel.

-Figure 83: 6" End Panel with Provided Hardware
+Figure 113: 6" End Panel with Provided Hardware